everlifeai/elife/dev.md

 (a.l.a Erlang's supervisor trees).

 These core processes include:
-1. The Scuttlebot Immortal Feed and Replication
+1. The EverChain Feed and Replication
 2. A Database for storing working data
 3. A Work Queue for managing and distributing work (with a worker pool)